Curated OER

 Planning Meals

 Tenth graders explore the various types of meals that they can plan each day.
-In this health instructional activity, 10th graders develop sample menus for their families.
-Students create a one dish meal to be sampled by their...
+For this health lesson, 10th graders develop sample menus for their families.
+Students create a one dish meal to be sampled by their classmates.

 Curated OER